MartijnCuppens/tailwindcss-oklch/README.md

 - Match utilities that will match the color of a property with another property (e.g. outline color matches the background color), with support for opacity modifiers.
 - Lightness offset utilities that darken or lighten colors (e.g. on hover).

+You don't need to change your theme colors, since this plugin uses color.js to convert all existing colors.

 ## Installation

 To use this package, install it via npm: